 Should you pay the ransom?

 There is no one way to answer this question.
 Several businesses and county governments that have paid ransom get their decryption keys to resume normal operations.
-On the contrary, there are calls from security experts and governments to never pay ransom.
+On the contrary, there are calls from security experts to never pay ransom.

 The decision to pay ransomware demand should not be taken lightly.
 It comes with acceptance of several risks and in coordination with legal counsel, cyber insurance and security experts.